-You can also actually take the feeder apart and with the hinge kit, open it up to help loading a hay bale.
+You can also actually take the feeder apart and with the hinge kit, open it up to help load a hay bale.
 At the joint, you just take the bolts out and install the hinge.
-You can then simply pull the pin and open the feeder up which then allows you to easily feed with a three point hitch.
+You can then simply pull the pin and open the feeder up which then allows you to easily feed with a three-point hitch.
 This feeder is more convenient and more versatile than your typical livestock bale feeder.

 It’s also important to look at the bottom of the feeder.
 There are three mud legs on each feeder panel and what the mud legs do, is keep it up out of the mud, that’s why they call them mud legs but it also prevents it from freezing down to the ground in the winter.
 Imagine if your feeder’s bottom ring was down in the ground and frozen.
 When you came to move it with your loader by putting a chain over the top to grab it, you’d put a tremendous amount of unnecessary stress on the product.
 Again, it’s very important to keep that up off the ground and out of the mud.

-This is a tedious process and all but impossible when there is a group of animals near the gate.
-Add a bit of weather or cold temperatures and it really becomes a hassle.
-Frequently crossing a fence-line with hay equipment, tractors with feed or deliveries almost necessitates a more convenient option than a manual gate.
+This is a tedious process and all but impossible when there is a group of animals near the gate to manually operate the gate.
+Add a bit of weather or cold temperatures and it becomes a hassle.
+Frequently crossing a fence line with hay equipment, tractors with feed or deliveries almost necessitates a more convenient option than a manual gate.

-If the logistics of operating a gate are tough for you to deal with, imagine how attentive others will be when crossing your fence-line.
-If you have third parties that need access to your pasture, such as maintenance crews for cell phone towers, oil rigs etc, they may not be as careful as you are when using them.
-In fact, they may even leave it open thinking they’ll be back before an animal notices it’s open or forget to close it altogether.
+If the logistics of operating a gate are tough for you to deal with, imagine how attentive others will be when crossing your fence line.
+If you have third parties that need access to your pasture, such as maintenance crews for cell phone towers, oil rigs, etc, they may not be as careful as you are when using them.
+They may even leave it open thinking they’ll be back before an animal notices it’s open or forgets to close it altogether.
 There’s nothing like having to find and chase down your cattle because someone forgot to close a gate!

 HOW A CATTLE GUARD WORKS

 – Walking on a rounded surface with a flat foot is a difficult task.
 Try it with a large hoof and an extremely rounded pipe and you will have a tough time balancing.
-Add a 1,000 pounds and you have real trouble!
+Add 1,000 pounds to each leg and you have real trouble!